DSC05166_2400px

 Show Abstract

+This Review discusses the exciton physics of transition metal dichalcogenides, focusing on moire patterns and exciton many-body physics, and outlines future research directions in the field.
 The design and control of material interfaces is a foundational approach to realize technologically useful effects and engineer material properties.
 This is especially true for two-dimensional (2D) materials, where van der Waals stacking allows disparate materials to be freely stacked together to form highly customizable interfaces.
 This has underpinned a recent wave of discoveries based on excitons in stacked double layers of transition metal dichalcogenides (TMDs), the archetypal family of 2D semiconductors.
-In such double-layer structures, the elegant interplay of charge, spin and moiré superlattice structure with many-body effects gives rise to diverse excitonic phenomena and correlated physics.
+In such double-layer structures, the elegant interplay of charge, spin and moire superlattice structure with many-body effects gives rise to diverse excitonic phenomena and correlated physics.
 Here we review some of the recent discoveries that highlight the versatility of TMD double layers to explore quantum optics and many-body effects.
 We identify outstanding challenges in the field and present a roadmap for unlocking the full potential of excitonic physics in TMD double layers and beyond, such as incorporating newly discovered ferroelectric and magnetic materials to engineer symmetries and add a new level of control to these remarkable engineered materials.

 DOI: 10.1038/s41586-021-03979-1